mjrolland/shared_docs/README.md

 ## Questions

-* discuss NDVI questions on doc
+All questions on specific documents.
-* multivariate models:
-  * check the model without exp results with litterature
-  * discuss NDVI (!= between univariate and multivariate)
-  *

 ## To do

-* NDVI
+* finalise NDVI data
 * DLNM